chnyaa/ChanyaJirakawinvanich-repository/FinalProject.md

 ### Audience

 Apart from my previously defined target audience, who are Thai citizen around 15-64 years old especially who have an elderly in their family.
 After going through my own story, I want to be more specific.
 Thus, I divide those aforementioned groups into 3 sub-levels.

-1.Individual level
+1. Individual level
-2.Organization level
+2. Organization level
-3.Government level
+3. Government level

 So, each level has its customized call-to-action and is more relatable to the story.

 ### Project summary